JessicaBarclay/CV/jessica-barclay-cv.md

 ## Jessica Barclay

 Full Stack Developer specializing in Ruby and Javascript.
 Completing an intensive learning program with Makers Academy which teaches best practices for the software development workplace.
-Seeking employment as a full stack developer, across London, Brighton and the south.
+Seeking employment as a full stack developer across London, Brighton and the south.

 A former Commercial Photographer, boasting an impressive calibre of technical abilities, strong logical and problem solving skills combined with a creative flair.
 Jessica is using her technical and practical skill set, combined with a strong interest in the area to pursue a career in the world of programming.
 Her interest also stemmed from voluntary work at MakerClub, a programming and robotics club for children.